• Skip to primary navigation

 See the recipe card at the bottom of the post for quantities.

-How To Make Harissa Lamb Chili With Couscous
+How To Make Ground Lamb Chili

-Wash and chop the cilantro and kale.
+Wash and chop the fresh cilantro and kale.
 Add the canned chickpeas, kale, and cilantro to the lamb chili.
 Check the consistency of the chili and add extra liquid if needed.

 Tips and Tricks